welcome to our website on behalf of sheriff lemma. this is a banner that when clicked will take you to the homepage

 Visit this link to search for arrests, schedule visitation, or see frequently asked questions about inmate rules and regulations.

-• Support Services, which is responsible for inmate farming, warehouse operations, transportation, inmate programs, accreditation, facilities, and GPS monitoring; and
+• Support Operations, which is responsible for intake, booking and Release, Classifcation, transportation, inmate programs, and ReEntry; and

 • Inmate Health Care, which provides medical screening and treatment, and mental health programs.

 A variety of health, educational and faith-based programs are offered to the inmate population.
-The programs are designed to improve practical skills and enhance character development and ultimately reduce recidivism rates.
-The programs offered range from basic computer skills to substance abuse courses to General Education Development (GED) and Adult Basic Education (ABE)classes.
+The programs are designed to improve practical skills and enhance character development and ultimately reduce recidivism.
+The programs offered range from basic computer skills to substance abuse courses to General Education Development (GED).

 Medical Services offers the delivery of comprehensive medical services to inmates.
 Inmates requiring specialized medical care, emergency services, or hospitalization are sent to area medical specialists or hospitals.
-The on-site jail medical staff is comprised of a physician who serves as the medical director, registered and licensed practical nurses, certified nursing assistants and licensed mental health professionals.
-A board certified psychiatrist conducts abi-weekly clinic.
+The on-site jail medical staff is comprised of a physician, a medical director, registered and licensed practical nurses, certified nursing assistants and licensed mental health professionals.
+A board-certified psychiatrist conducts a bi-weekly clinic.

 Inmates requiring specialized medical care, emergency services, or hospitalization are sent to area medical specialists or hospitals.
 Contracted providers include psychiatrists, dentists, dental assistants, a consulting pharmacist, an OB/GYN specialist, x-ray/ultrasound services, laboratory services, dialysis services, and mental health and substance abuse specialists.